Development of The Elder Scrolls IV: Oblivion: Publisher relations

 On February 3, 2005, Bethesda entered into an agreement with Take-Two Interactive regarding the publication and release of Oblivion.
-Under the agreement, Bethesda would retain full control over Oblivion's development and the rights to any possible sequels, and Take-Two would agree to publish the game under its recently formed 2K Games sub-brand.
+Under the agreement, Bethesda would retain full control over Oblivions development and the rights to any possible sequels, and Take-Two would agree to publish the game under its recently formed 2K Games sub-brand.
 According to Producer Gavin Carter, the team's experience was a rarity in the industry; few independent developer-publisher relationships still exist, and it was a surprise that Bethesda's experience worked out as well as it did.
 Carter described Take-Two's role as one of minimal interference, and the company mostly left Bethesda's development teams alone, trusting them to produce a "fantastic product" with minimal intervention or "red tape".
 The relationship was a rarity in the industry, according to Carter, where most developers are beholden to their publishers.
-Ashley Cheng, Oblivion's senior producer, concurred.
+Ashley Cheng, Oblivions senior producer, concurred.
 There was "complete freedom" at Bethesda to decide their own path, whatever market trends might say.
 Of the legal proceedings affecting Bethesda's parent company ZeniMax during the initial stages of game development, when Bethesda founder Christopher Weaver sued the company for severance pay, Todd Howard said that he, as a producer, wasn't involved with corporate affairs.
 "I just focus on the games."

 Design goals

-Martin Septim, the "chosen one" of Oblivion's main quest, was not the player character, but a non-player character.
+Martin Septim, the "chosen one" of Oblivions main quest, was not the player character, but a non-player character.

 The team's goal then was, in the words of Todd Howard, to "create the quintessential RPG of the next generation", with a focus on a "combination of freeform gameplay and cutting-edge graphics".
 Producing for next-generation machines, rather than a cheap upgrade, gave Bethesda an additional four years of development.
 Howard describes this as an aspect of Bethesda's greater goal of "Reinvention", where the team's goal is to make "a new game that stands on its own, that has its own identity".
 Howard spoke of the need to avoid repetition, to avoid merely adding "some new features and content, and keep doing that", describing that path as "a good way to drive your games into the ground".
 Bethesda, Howard stated, would focus instead on recapturing what made its past titles exciting "in the first place".